chelseapae/Algorithms-Data-Structures/README.md

 # Algorithms & Data Structures
 Solving one algorithm or data structure at a time!

-The problem and solution are both contained in one file.
+The problem and solution(s) are both contained in one file.

-For most problems, I solved the problems in multiple ways whenever there was room for improvement on either space and/or time complexity.
+I solved most problems in multiple ways, mainly for space and/or time complexity improvements.